 Some minerals have practical value and are extremely important for various industries, including communication, transportation, and many others.
 If we can look for a replacement so we won’t have to use those minerals anymore, it would be great.
 We can have more reasons to shut down mining operations.

 We need to do something

 A total mining ban is one way to save the environment but isn’t the only way.
 The point is we need to do something to reverse the damages we made to the environment.
 We can even start at home.
-By segregating waste properly and hiring Orlando junk removal service companies to dispose of waste properly, we can help reduce environmental damage.
+By segregating waste properly and hiring Evergreen Junk Removal to dispose of waste properly, we can help reduce environmental damage.

 The fight to save the environment through a total mining ban isn’t easy, but we can still do a lot more to ensure a better environment for our children.